LancerAC/ProductController/README.md

-A small product management application based on the mvc pattern.
+A small product management rest api application based on the mvc pattern.